aleereza/first-threejs-game/README.md

 Install Three.js and Cannon.js for physics
 `npm install three cannon`

+install webpack and babel for bundling
+`npm install --save-dev webpack webpack-cli @babel/core babel-loader @babel/preset-env`

+Create a webpack.config.js file in the root.
+This file configures Webpack to bundle the JavaScript.
+Configure Babel: Add a babel section in your package.json to configure Babel.
+This is where you tell Babel to use the preset installed earlier.

+`{
+  "presets": ["@babel/preset-env"]
+}`

+Modify your package.json to add a build script:

+`"scripts": {
+  "build": "webpack --mode production",
+  "start": "webpack serve --open --mode development" },`

+# Development

+Create the scene, camera, and renderer.
+Add physics.

+# Run/Test

 Set up a local development server
 `npm install --global http-server`

 Run your development server: Navigate to your project's root directory and run your server.
 `http-server . -p 8000`

-# Development

-Create the scene, camera, and renderer.
-Add physics.